Dancing Down the Stony Road

-Dancing Down the Stony Road is the seventeenth studio album by British singer-songwriter Chris Rea, released in 2002 on his own record label, Jazzee Blue.
-The album was also released in Europe by Edel under the shorter title Stony Road with different cover art and only one CD (except Germany), while the original UK is double CD edition with additional tracks.
-The album is notable for its change of Rea's previous rock music style to Delta blues and gospel blues.
-It reached the #14 position in UK album charts, and was certified Gold by BPI.
+Dancing Down the Stony Road is the seventeenth studio album by British singer-songwriter Chris Rea, released in September 2002 on his own record label, Jazzee Blue.
+The album was also released in Europe by Edel under the shorter title Stony Road with different cover art and only one CD (except Germany), while the original UK is double CD edition with additional tracks.< The album is notable for its change of Rea's previous rock music style to Delta blues and gospel blues.
+It reached the No. 14 in the UK Albums Chart, and was certified Gold by BPI.
 A version of Dancing Down The Stony Road was used in the BBC television programme Speed.

 Summary

-In 2000 Rea was diagnosed with pancreatic cancer and in 2001 underwent a risky but life-saving surgical operation (Whipple procedure), which left him ill and weakened.
-During his months-long stay in hospital he experienced an epiphany after someone brought him a copy of Miles Davis Kind of Blue. which he listened to regularly.
-It inspired him to get a book on modulation, and later in life he still plays it while painting, which he started during recuperation.
+In 2000 Rea was diagnosed with pancreatic cancer and in 2001 underwent a risky but life-saving surgical operation (known as a Whipple procedure), which left him ill and weakened.
+During his months-long stay in hospital he experienced an epiphany after someone brought him a copy of Miles Davis's Kind of Blue, which he listened to regularly.
+It inspired him to get a book on modulation, and later in life he still played it while painting, which he started during recuperation.
 His recuperation was hard because he was accustomed to writing a song every day, which he could no longer do.
-He later recalled that when found an old Sister Rosetta Tharpe album in his home he burst into tears.
+He later recalled that when he found an old Sister Rosetta Tharpe album in his home he burst into tears.
 Rea said that he was not afraid of dying although "it did look like the end, but what got me through was the thought of leaving a record that my two teenage daughters could say, 'That's what Papa did - not the pop stuff, but the blues music.
 That's what he was about.'
 And it is.
 Stony Road is the one you can pin on my headstone."